rgerosa/AnalysisCode/README.md

 Options:

-	   isMC                : set to True when running on simulated events isFastSIM           : set to True when running on fast sim miniAOD (still temp and relying on Emanuele miniAOD) filterHighMETEvents : apply metCut GeV seletion on recoil/met (mumet or elmet or phmet or met) metCut              : met threshold
+	   isMC                : set to True when running on simulated events filterHighMETEvents : apply metCut GeV seletion on recoil/met (mumet or elmet or phmet or met) metCut              : met threshold
 	   filterOnHLT         : require the OR of all the trigger path definied in the MonoJetTreeMaker (beginRun)